-- Sherbert v.
+- Reynolds v.
+United States (1878).
+When George Reynolds, the secretary to Mormon leader Brigham Young, challenged a federal law that banned polygamy, the Supreme Court ruled that the law did not violate the religious freedom of Mormons.
+The Court declared that the First Amendment protects religious belief, but it does not protect religiously motivated criminal acts.
+Chief Justice Morrison Waite wrote, "To permit this would be to make the professed doctrines of religious belief superior to the law of the land and, in effect, permit every citizen to become a law unto himself."66 - Sherbert v.
 Verner (1963).
 Adell Sherbert sued her employer when she was fired for refusing to work on Saturdays, the Sabbath of her Seventh-day Adventist faith.
-When South Carolina refused to give her unemployment benefits, the Supreme Court ruled that the state had imposed an unconstitutional burden on the free exercise of Sherbert's religion and that it lacked a "compelling state interest" in denying the unemployment benefits.59 - Wisconsin v.
+When South Carolina refused to give her unemployment benefits, the Supreme Court ruled that the state had imposed an unconstitutional burden on the free exercise of Sherbert's religion and that it lacked a "compelling state interest" in denying the unemployment benefits.67 - Wisconsin v.
 Yoder (1972).
 Several Amish parents were convicted of violating Wisconsin's mandatory school attendance law by declining to send their children to high school, which they said violated their religious beliefs.
-The Supreme Court held that the free exercise of religion outweighed the state's interests in mandating school attendance after eighth grade.60 - Employment Division v.
+The Supreme Court held that the free exercise of religion outweighed the state's interests in mandating school attendance after eighth grade.68 - Employment Division v.
 Smith (1990).
 The Supreme Court affirmed Oregon's right to deny unemployment benefits to two men who were fired for using peyote-an illegal drug in the state-during a Native American religious ceremony.
-Justice Antonin Scalia wrote that siding with the two men "would open the prospect of constitutionally required religious exemptions from civic obligations of almost every conceivable kind."61
+Justice Antonin Scalia wrote that siding with the two men "would open the prospect of constitutionally required religious exemptions from civic obligations of almost every conceivable kind."
+69

 In the wake of the Employment Division v.
 Smith decision, religious groups, civil liberties organizations, Democrats, and Republicans came together to push for passage of the Religious Freedom Restoration Act (RFRA), which was signed by President Bill Clinton in 1993.
-The RFRA mandated that the government shall not "substantially burden religious exercise without compelling justification," as well as proof that the burden is the least restrictive means of furthering that interest.62
+The RFRA mandated that the government shall not "substantially burden religious exercise without compelling justification," as well as proof that the burden is the least restrictive means of furthering that interest.70